GavinThomas1192/firstChromeExt/README.md

 # firstChromeExt
-## This is a simple note chrom extension built using React!
+## This is a simple note chrome extension built using React!

+### It's not using redux, but chome.storage.sync.